 Alternatives to Canine Surgeries

-Dogs go lame for all kinds.
+Dogs go lame for all kinds of reasons.
 Arthritis, Lyme disease, paw injuries, muscle sprains, bee stings, interdigital dermatitis, and dislocated kneecaps can make any dog limp.
 But when an active dog suddenly can’t put weight on a hind leg, the most common diagnosis – for more than a million American dogs every year – is a torn cruciate ligament.
 In 2003, according to the Journal of the American Veterinary Medical Association, the cost of treating those injuries exceeded $1.32 billion, and the price tag keeps rising.

 The most common prescription for canine knee injuries is surgery.
 Unfortunately, operations don’t always work and some patients, because of age or other conditions, are not good candidates.
 In recent years a nonsurgical approach called “conservative management” has helped thousands of dogs recover from ligament injuries, and it is growing in popularity.
 At the same time, conservative management is not a cure-all.
 It doesn’t always prevent the need for surgery, it is not necessarily less expensive, and it can require as much time and effort as post-surgical rehabilitation.
 At its best, conservative management improves the outcome of whatever treatment is needed for full recovery.